hidayahrr/hidayahrr/README.md

-# Hi there! 👋
+# Hi there!
+My name is Hidayah Rizki Ramadhan 👋

 ## 🚀 About Me

-😃 My name is Hidayah Rizki Ramadhan, a Senior Automation Engineer and an aspiring Data Engineer with extensive experience in various companies such as Titipaja, CIFOR, Wagely, and Coda.
+😃 A Senior Automation Engineer and an aspiring Data Engineer with extensive experience in various companies such as Titipaja, CIFOR, Wagely, and Coda.

 🎓 I earned my Bachelor's Degree in Business Management at Institut Teknologi Bandung.
 Although my background is in business, I am excited to learn other more technical fields such as business analytics, automation, and data engineering.